-There are many aspects of addiction which require addressing during an individual’s time in treatment.
-If the underlying causes of addiction are not identified and confronted, when these issues arise outside of treatment walls, recovering individuals may be at risk for relapsing and, in turn, overdosing.
+There are many aspects of addiction that require attention during an individual’s time in treatment.
+If the underlying causes of addiction are not identified and confronted, recovering individuals may be at risk for relapsing and, in turn, overdosing.
 While every individual may have their own, individualized causes for developing addictive behaviors, one of the most common underlying conditions is trauma.

 What is Trauma Resolution Therapy?